Uesugi Kenshin: Death

 The cause of Kenshin's death has been questioned throughout the years.
-The theory accepted by most scholars is that early sources record his deterioration of health condition, his complaints of pain in the chest "like an iron ball", and as Kenshin Gunki (1582) records "on the 9th day of the 3rd month he had a stomach ache in his toilet.
+The theory accepted by most scholars is the record of his deteriorating health by early sources, such as his complaints of pain in the chest "like an iron ball", and as Kenshin Gunki (1582) records "on the 9th day of the 3rd month he had a stomach ache in his toilet.
 This unfortunately persisted until the 13th day when he died".
-However, it is also speculated that he was victim of one of the most famous ninja assassinations, by a ninja concealed in the cesspool beneath the latrine at Kenshin's camp with a short spear or sword.
-The theories are not mutually exclusive — the assassin, if he existed, and was possibly sent by Nobunaga, might simply have fatally wounded an already-dying man.
-However, as his anticipation of his own death is recorded in the death poem, the possibility of the assassination is less likely.
+However, it is also speculated that he was victim of one of the most famous ninja assassinations by a ninja concealed in the cesspool beneath the latrine at Kenshin's camp with a short spear or sword.
+The theories are not mutually exclusive — the assassin, if he existed, might simply have fatally wounded an already dying man.
+However, as his anticipation of his own death is recorded in the death poem, the possibility of assassination appears less likely.

 Domestically, Kenshin left behind a succession crisis.
 While he never had any children of his own, Kenshin adopted two boys during his lifetime.
-His nephew, Uesugi Kagekatsu, was probably adopted for deflection of the antagonism by Kagekatsu's father, Nagao Masakage, relatives and supporters.
-Another adopted son, Uesugi Kagetora, who was originally the son of Hōjō Ujiyasu, was adopted to secure the Echigo's borders.
-Some suppose that Kagekatsu was intended to be gradually set up as his heir, while others that Kenshin decided to divide the estates between the two.
+His nephew, Uesugi Kagekatsu, was probably adopted to avoid antagonizing Kagekatsu's father, Nagao Masakage, and his relatives and supporters.
+Another adopted son, Uesugi Kagetora, who was originally the son of Hōjō Ujiyasu, was adopted to secure Echigo's borders.
+Some suppose that Kagekatsu was intended to be gradually set up as his heir, while others believe that Kenshin decided to divide the estates between the two.

 Both sons had external blood ties, and reasonable claims.
 Kagetora was besieged at Otate in 1578, and although contacted for aid Hōjō Ujimasa and Takeda Katsuyori, the former backed down.
 Kagekatsu married Takeda's sister, and eventually was able to secure his succession.
-Kagetora fled to a castle near the Echigo-Shinano border where he committed suicide in 1579.
+Kagetora fled to a castle near the Echigo-Shinano border, where he committed suicide in 1579.

-The death caused local power struggles, with the result of almost decade long infighting in Echigo between 1578 and 1587, usually divided into "Otate Disturbance" (1578–1582) and "Shibata rebellion" (1582–1587).
-The resistance of the Kagetora's supporters continued for few years in north-central Echigo.
-In 1582, Shibata Shigeie, who was a vassal of Kagekatsu, led a rebellion in north Echigo, probably due to low rewards for his support of Kagekatsu, but even more the Kagekatsu's granting control over the toll barriers in the port of Niigata to Takemata Yoshitsuna.
+The death caused local power struggles, with the result being almost decade-long infighting in Echigo between 1578 and 1587, usually divided into the "Otate Disturbance" (1578–1582) and the "Shibata rebellion" (1582–1587).
+The resistance of Kagetora's supporters continued for a few years in north-central Echigo.
+In 1582, Shibata Shigeie, who was a vassal of Kagekatsu, led a rebellion in north Echigo, probably due to low rewards for his support of Kagekatsu, but even more due to Kagekatsu's granting control over the toll barriers in the port of Niigata to Takemata Yoshitsuna.

-However, in the aftermath of the costly internal struggle, the Oda clan exploited rebellions against Kagekatsu to advance right up to the border of Echigo, having captured Noto and Kaga while the Uesugi brothers were busy with the infighting.
-This combined with the destruction of the Takeda clan, Uesugi's then ally and long time Oda enemy, would come close to destroying the Uesugi clan before Oda Nobunaga's own death once again shattered the balance of power in Japan.
+However, in the aftermath of the costly internal struggle, the Oda clan exploited rebellions against Kagekatsu to advance right up to the border of Echigo, having captured Noto and Kaga while the Uesugi brothers were busy with infighting.
+This, combined with the destruction of the Takeda clan, Uesugi's then-ally and long-time Oda enemy, would come close to destroying the Uesugi clan before Oda Nobunaga's own death once again shattered the balance of power in Japan.